ElWanderer/kOS_scripts/documentation/lib_dock_readme.md

 #### `DOCK_AVOID`

 The minimum distance that the plotted docking route must maintain from all parts on the target craft.
 This may need to be increased for docking together larger vessels.
+It may also need to be increased if parts are particularly large, as we can only calculate the distance to the part's centre.

 The initial value is `10`m.